tailor your degree to what's important to you

 Course Requirements:

-- ENVIRON 755: Community Engagement in the Environmental Field: typically taught in the fall semester; gateway course for CEEJ concentration.
+- ENVIRON 755: Introduction to Community-Based Environmental Management: typically taught in the fall semester; gateway course for CEEJ concentration.

 - Complete at least one of the following courses: